 The small hollow spaces that appear within an icon are called counters.
 Use counter strokes in order to carve gaps and achieve a simpler, more recognisable icon.
 Counter stroke thickness can be adjusted to best suit the icon in question.

-To maintain a consistent visual language for icons, we limit the choice of cornering to 4 variations: squared, or rounded–with either 3 or 4px radii.
+To maintain a consistent visual language for icons, we limit the choice of cornering to 4 variations: squared, or rounded–with a value of 3 or 4 for radii.
 Corners can be applied to both strokes and fills.
 Use corners in places where the icon metaphor will benefit from a rounded appearance.

 Just like letters in a typeface, icons must appear unified in style, size, shape, and weight.
 Each icon is unique, yet they should all possess common traits to help unite them as a family.
 To ensure common characteristics are included, design icons that follow any appropriate keylines within the grid.

 Shape keylines can be used to determine the general size and form of an icon.